gostevedore/stevedore/ROADMAP.md

 - [ ] Build an image as well as all its parent until the root image
 - [ ] Execute the build plan to show the build intentions
 - [ ] Cleanup compatibilities
+- [ ] On the build command, allow the use of variables to render an image definition [#38](https://github.com/gostevedore/stevedore/issues/38)

 ## v0.11.1

-- [ ] build tries to pull from Docker registry by default
 - [x] Create a variable mapping with the normalized parent image name
 - [x] Fix on promote command, the flags --promote-image-namespace and --promote-image-registry are not marked as deprecated
 - [x] Fix typos on promote command examples